OpenDevICON/opendevicon/docs/testMintBurnToken.md

 ### Test mint method
 Using this method, `_amount` tokens can be minted to deployer address.
-Only the deployer can call this method.
+Only the deployer and minters can call this method.
 ```Python
 params={
     "_amount": 5,